 SEO (search engine optimisation) for hospitals is the practice of improving visibility for hospitals and healthcare institutions in search engine results pages for specific search terms.
-More visibility in the search results leads to more traffic to a hospital’s website, and more enquiries for treatments and consultations.
+More visibility in search engines leads to more traffic to a hospital’s website, and more enquiries for treatments and consultations.

-The benefits of SEO for hospitals and healthcare institutions
+The benefits of SEO for hospitals and healthcare organisations

 Increase intent-driven traffic to website